 - Have access to basic needs such as a snack or water,

-Students can visit OCI to request help with a variety of issues and concerns including: social / emotional issues, family and relationship problems, conflicts with peers and teachers, bullying, harassment, substance use, or if you just need someone to talk to.
-If OCI staff can not provide the support you need, they will try to connect you with someone who can.
+- Students can visit OCI to request help with a variety of issues and concerns including: social / emotional issues, family and relationship problems, conflicts with peers and teachers, bullying, harassment, substance use, or if you just need someone to talk to.
+If OCI staff cannot provide the support you need, they will try to connect you with someone who can.

 If you or someone you know is the target of intimidation, threats, theft, violence, or any type of harassment, or if you witness an incident or have information relating to an incident, please submit this form to OCI: Reporting an Incident.
-These forms are available in OCI and can also be obtained from any school administrator or counselor.
+These forms are available in the OCI and can also be obtained from any school administrator or counselor.
 OCI staff will follow up with you to ensure that you are safe and supported.
 You may make your report anonymously.
 Teachers, staff, and parents can also submit reports to OCI.

 Student Discipline and Consequences

-When students engage in specific behaviors that violate school expectations, BUSD policies, and/or the state Education Code, the Berkeley High School Discipline Matrix indicates the type of disciplinary action and intervention that typically applies.
+When students engage in specific behaviors that violate school expectations, BUSD policies, and/or the state Education Code, the Berkeley Unified School District Discipline Matrix is used as guidance for disciplinary action(s) and intervention(s).
 Consequences are aimed at educating students about the inappropriateness of their behavior, and stopping problematic behavior.
 Restorative justice practices are one of the primary interventions that is used to address harm at BHS, and the typical timeline for a restorative justice process can be found here.